sl5net/SL5_preg_contentFinder/README.md

 a PHP Template Engine class using Perl Compatible Regular Expressions (PCRE)

-See examples in example folder or inside the unitTest folder. :)
+See examples in example folder or inside the tests folder. :)